 Australia has one of the highest rates of bowel cancer in the world.
-Around one in 23 Australians will develop bowel cancer during their lifetime.
+Around one in 23 Australians will develop bowel cancer at some point in their lives.
+There may be no symptoms or signs of having bowel cancer, highlighting the need for regular bowel (faecal occult blood test) screening, or for higher risk individuals, colonoscopy screening.
 If detected early, 9 in 10 cases of bowel cancer can be successfully treated.
-The National Bowel Cancer Screening Program aims to reduce deaths from bowel cancer through early detection of the disease.

 Additional resources include: